 Online event on 13 October, 4 – 5 pm CET

-REVOLVE Circular is pleased to collaborate with Thomson Media in this joined event to help media professionals understand better what the circular economy is (and isn’t) and what compelling storytelling on the circular economy can look like.
+REVOLVE Circular collaborated with Thomson Media in this joined event to help media professionals understand better what the circular economy is (and isn’t) and what compelling storytelling on the circular economy can look like.

-We’ll keep it short and relevant by providing insights on ongoing media monitoring of circular economy reporting in various languages.
-Alongside the investigative journalist, Benedict Wermter, we’ll explore closely the relevance of a critical vision when reporting circular economy, as well as the challenges that journalist can encounter.
+We provided insights on ongoing media monitoring of circular economy reporting in various languages.
+Alongside the investigative journalist, Benedict Wermter, we explored closely the relevance of a critical vision when reporting circular economy, as well as the challenges that journalist can encounter.

-We also want to hear from the audience in short feedback segments as well as in a brief Q&A towards the end of the session.
+We also had a feedback segment from the audience as well as a brief Q&A towards the end of the session.

 Which resources already exist?